UofTPsychProg-fall-2019/project-1-LauraLise/README.md

     # I have created several CSV files with the letter sequence participants will be shown for each block

-#NOTE: When running this experiment you will need to press 1 to advance from the practice to the test
+# To run this experiment, you need to create two folders called, "PRACTICE_data" and "TASK_data" in the same directory as the psychopy experiment file (the data from the practice and task will save in these folders).
+Also, when running this experiment, you will need to press 1 to advance from the practice to the test.